mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

-- {Function} successCallback - function call when a change in Bluetooth state occurs.
+- {Function} successCallback - function call when a change in location state occurs.
 On Android, the function is passed a single string parameter defined as a constant in `cordova.plugins.diagnostic.locationMode`.
 On iOS, the function is passed a single string parameter indicating the new location authorisation status as a constant in `cordova.plugins.diagnostic.permissionStatus`.